 If you need secure communications and state-of-the-art functionality, MANT will deliver it.
 Obviously, there are larger defense firms that have these capabilities, but they usually operate managing systems for the armed services.

 MANT has built a niche in the intel community.
 And much of the intel budgets are off the books, meaning intelligence organizations often get the funding and equipment they want without having to deal with annual budget processes.

 As the military retools for a digital future and an insecure world demands more intelligence efforts, MANT is very well positioned.

 Plus, it’s a niche company, which means big growth is easier to attain.
 This year the stock took it on the chin, and even though it has recovered slowly, it looks as if it might be a great dip buy.

 Axon Enterprise (AAXN)

 Axon Enterprise (NASDAQ:AAXN) is the new name of the company that makes electrical weapons for personal defense, aka tasers.

 It also has other lines of equipment that complement these weapons for both personal and professional use.

 One of their most popular products is its line of body cameras, which supplement the deployment of tasers among security personnel.
 Axon has also made forays into the software market for evidence management and reporting.

-The stock is up 66% this year, and as the demand for new policing techniques rises around the United States, AAXN solutions will continue to grow in demand.
+The stock looks set to be part of the recovery as the demand for new policing techniques rises around the United States, AAXN solutions will continue to grow in demand.
 It’s also a potential acquisition play.
 And I’ve got more where that came from.